SnowyCocoon/Game_Development_Portfolio/README.md

 **Description:** My first gamedev related job/internship.
 I've worked on a project for "Enea Operator" a Polish power industry company.
 Our team created a VR simulation, where technicians from the ENEA, could train their skills.
 **My duties:** 3D modeling and optimizing models for VR, Programming fixes, Testing the VR Software, Helping managing the semantic web database in excel.
 **Tech Stack:** Unity, 3DS Max, Microsoft Excel, Oculus Rift, HTC Vive

+# 1. Work Related Projects, Part 3, Microtaur
+**Description:** Together with my dear friends Krzysztof Tomala and Wojciech Sosnowski, we've created our own self called studio: Microtaur.
+We created a few games together, and we've created a few MVP-s for different companies like: Kinguin or JaRock.
+Right now we're creating another MVP for a new client conected to streaming industry.
+**Tech Stack:** Godot, GDScript, Roblox, Blender, Aseprite, Unity, C#

 # 2. Science Related Projects